The Price of Privacy in Untrusted Recommendation Engines: Introduction

+Formally, given a set of items, we want to learn a partition or \emph{clustering} of the item-set, such that items within a cluster are statistically similar (in terms of user-ratings).
+The class of models (or \emph{hypothesis class}) we wish to learn is thus the set of mappings from items $[N]$\footnote{Throughout the paper, we use $[N]$ to denote the set $\{1,2,\ldots,N\}$.} to clusters $[L]$ (where typically $L<<N$).
+The system can collect information from $U$ users, where each user has rated only $w$ out of the $N$ items, and interacts with the system via a mechanism satisfying $\epsilon$-local-DP.
+To be deemed successful, we require that an algorithm \emph{identify the correct cluster label for all items}\footnote{This is for ease of exposition -- our results extend to allowing a fraction of item-misclassifications, c.f.
+Appendix \ref{app:misc}.}.

+To put the above model in perspective, consider the problem of movie-recommendation -- here items are movies, and the recommender system wants to learn a clustering of these movies, wherein two movies in a cluster are `similar'.
+We assume that each user has watched $w$ movies, but is unwilling to share these ratings with the recommender system without appropriate privatization of their data.
+Once the recommender system has learnt a good clustering, it can make this knowledge public, allowing users to obtain their own recommendations, based on their viewing history.
+This is similar in spirit to the `You Might Also Like' feature on IMDB or Amazon.

+Our starting point for sample-complexity bounds is the following basic lower bound (c.f.
+Section \ref{sec:pre} for details): \begin{infthm} \textbf{(Theorem~\ref{Thm:basiclb})} For any (finite) hypothesis class $\mathcal{H}$ to be `successfully' learned under $\epsilon$-local-DP, the number of users must satisfy: $U_{LB}=\Omega\left(\frac{\log|\mathcal{H}|}{\epsilon}\right).$ \end{infthm} The above theorem is based on a standard use of Fano's inequality in statistical learning.
+Similar connections between differential privacy and mutual information have been established before (c.f.
+Section \ref{ssec:relwork}) -- we include it here as it helps put our main results in perspective.

+Returning to the recommender system problem, note that for the problem of learning item-clusters, $\log|\mathcal{H}|=\Theta (N)$.
+We next consider an \emph{information-rich setting}, wherein $w=\Omega(N)$, i.e., each user knows ratings for a constant fraction of the items.
+We show the above bound is matched (up to logarithmic factors) by a local-DP algorithm based on a novel `pairwise-preference' sketch and spectral clustering techniques: \begin{infthm} \textbf{(Theorem~\ref{Thm:pairpref})} In the information-rich regime under $\epsilon$-local-DP, clustering via the Pairwise-Preference Algorithm succeeds if the number of users satisfies: $U_{PP}^{IR}=\Omega\left(\frac{N\log N}{\epsilon}\right).$ \end{infthm}

-In practical scenarios $w$ is quite small; for example, in a movie ratings system, users usually have seen and rated only a small fraction of the set of movies.
-Our main results in the paper concern non-adaptive, local-DP learning in the information-scarce regime (where $w=o(N)$).
-Herein, we observe an interesting phase-change in the sample complexity of private learning: \begin{infthm} In the information-scarce (IS) regime, the sample complexity of non-adaptive, local-DP cluster learning is lower bounded by \textbf{(Theorem~\ref{Thm:weaklb})}: $U_{LB}^{IS}=\Omega\left(\frac{N^2}{w^2}\right)$.
-Furthermore, for small $w$ (in particular, $w=o(N^{\frac{1}{3}})$), we have \textbf{(Theorem~\ref{Thm:stronglb})}: $U_{LB}^{IS}=\Omega\left(\frac{N^2}{w}\right).$ \end{infthm}
+The above theorems thus provide a complete picture of the information-rich setting.
+In practical scenarios, however, $w$ is quite small; for example, in a movie ratings system, users usually have seen and rated only a \emph{vanishing} fraction of movies.
+Our main results in the paper concern non-adaptive, local-DP learning in the \emph{information-scarce regime} -- wherein $w=o(N)$.
+Herein, we observe an interesting phase-change in the sample-complexity of private learning: \begin{infthm} In the information-scarce regime under $\epsilon$-local-DP, the number of users required for non-adaptive cluster learning must satisfy: $U_{LB}^{IS}=\Omega\left(\frac{N^2}{w^2}\right)$ \textbf{(Theorem~\ref{Thm:weaklb})}.